anderson0531/sceneflowai/sceneflow-ai-nextjs/SCENEFLOW_AI_DESIGN_DOCUMENT.md

 - Google Veo 2 (Video Generation via Vertex AI)
 - ElevenLabs (Voice Synthesis & Sound Effects)

-> **V1 Architecture Decision**: SceneFlow uses a consolidated AI stack with Google (Gemini, Imagen, Veo) for all generation capabilities and ElevenLabs for audio.
+> **V1 Architecture Decision**: SceneFlow uses a consolidated AI stack with Google (Gemini, Imagen 4, Veo 3.1) for all generation capabilities and ElevenLabs for audio.
 This simplifies operations, ensures consistent quality, and enables accurate credit tracking.
-No BYOK (Bring Your Own Key) - all users share the platform's API allocation.
+All AI usage is metered via a credit-based billing system - users purchase credits and are charged based on actual usage.

 **Storage & Infrastructure:**
 - Vercel (Hosting & Deployment)